jadynpark/Anxiety-NCP/NCP_Analysis_Prelim.md

 **Research Questions:**
 **1.** Do implicit learning strategies differ between Low NCP and High NCP?
-**2.** Are clinically relevant traits/symptoms (i.e.,
+**2.** Are clinically relevant traits/symptoms (i.e., anxiety) related
-anxiety/impulsivity) related to the difference in group performance?
+to the difference in group performance?
 **3.** Do relevant traits contribute to perseveration errors in implicit learning tasks?